Jimdo/php-http-lib/README.md

 ## `Session` Object

-The Session Object handles with magic proberties and methods.
+The Session Object handles with magic properties and methods.

-- Set proberties via __construct or define proberties with the session object
+- Set properties via __construct or define properties with the session object

 ```
 (example)